lnxchk/chefdk-fundamentals/scene_04.md

 -

-Looking at the contents of the default recipe you'll find its empty except for some comments.
+Looking at the contents of the default recipe you'll find its empty except for some ruby comments.
 A cookbook doesn't have to have a default recipe but most every cookbook has one.
 It's called default because when you think of a cookbook it is probably the recipe that defines the most common configuration policy.

 -